MatthijsKamstra/haxejs/haxejs/index.md

 Through code completion, you can receive instant feedback to help prevent errors before they begin.
 If you still make a mistake, many errors can be discovered in your code editor, so you can find and fix errors fast, before you load the browser.

-## Include Regular Javascript
+## Include Regular JavaScript

-You do not need to change everything from Javascript to **Haxe JS**: they can work together.
-You can reference Javascript untyped, or have extern classes to provide code completion for Javascript written outside of **Haxe JS**.
+You do not need to change everything from JavaScript to **Haxe JS**: they can work together.
+You can reference JavaScript untyped, or have extern classes to provide code completion for JavaScript written outside of **Haxe JS**.

 ## Free and Open Source